Nasdaq closes at record high, lifted by Apple

 With the S&P 500 climbing nearly 14% in the first half of the year, focus will shift to the second-quarter earnings season, beginning in July, which could decide the path for the next leg of the equity markets.

-Moderna Inc jumped to a record high after the drugmaker’s COVID-19 vaccine showed promise against the Delta variant first identified in India in a lab study, with a modest decrease in response compared with the original strain.
+Moderna Inc (MRNA.O) jumped to a record high after the drugmaker's COVID-19 vaccine showed promise against the Delta variant first identified in India in a lab study, with a modest decrease in response compared with the original strain. read more

 Our Standards: The Thomson Reuters Trust Principles.